Why do I need dog insurance?

 How much does dog insurance cost?

-What types of dog insurance are available?
+What are the different types of dog insurance?

 There are four main types of insurance for dogs: